msft-davidlee/contoso-customer-service-aks/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out api.contoso.com.crt -keyout api.contoso.com.key -subj "/CN=api.contoso.com/O=aks-ingress-tls"
 ```
 5. Next, upload the outputs to a container named certs in your storage account.
 6. Execute the GitHub action workflow.
-Review the output to ensure the workflow executes with no errors.
+You will notice an error in the "Deploy Apps" step that will require you to run the CompleteSetup.ps1 script manually.
 7. Next, you will need to launch CloudShell or Azure CLI on your local machine.
 If you are using CloudShell, you can clone this repo there and CD into this folder.
 If you are on your local machine, be sure to do ``` az login ``` before executing the script.
 8. You will need to run the CompleteSetup.ps1 script manually.
 Be sure to pass in BUILD_ENV parameter which can be either dev or prod.
 9. To check if everything is setup successfully, review the script output for any errors.
+10. Once this is completed, you can now choose to run ONLY the steps that failed i.e. "Deploy Apps" step to save time.
+It should be successful this time.
-10. Update your local host file to point to the public ip.
+11. Update your local host file to point to the public ip.

+## Why do we need to run CompleteSetup.ps1 script?
+We need to associate access between AKS and ACR and that requires a higher level of privilege than a Contributor role.
+We are using a Service Principal to run GitHub Action which means we now have to assign a role assignment permission to this GitHub Service Principal which is not a good practice.
+I prefer this step to be manually executed by a real person, i.e. DevOps engineer for any form of role assignments.
+This is because this is really a one-time only assignment in most cases and if we deploy new code, this is not necessary anymore.

+In addition, if we are adding an Application Gateway Ingress Controller, there are additional role assignments we need to do, which again, we should have a real DevOps engineer perform instead of giving a SP more permissions.

 ## Secrets
 | Name | Comments |